KenT2/tboplayer/README.md

 TROUBLESHOOTING
 =========

-If you have problems playing a track try it from the command line with omxplayer -o hdmi file or omxplayer -o local file to make sure it's not a problem with omxplayer.
+If you have problems playing a track try it from the command line with `omxplayer -o hdmi filename` or `omxplayer -o local filename` to make sure it's not a problem with omxplayer.

 If the progress bar, volume bar, or windowed video mode don't work for you, it may be that you have another instance of omxplayer running in the background.
 In that case, you can try to close that instance, and then play the track again.
 You can force omxplayer to terminate by typing in a terminal: `sudo pkill -9 omxplayer`